mdn/content/files/en-us/mdn/writing_guidelines/howto/markdown_in_mdn/index.md

 ## Notes, warnings, and callouts

-Writers can use the [GFM Alerts syntax](https://github.blog/changelog/2023-12-14-new-markdown-extension-alerts-provide-distinctive-styling-for-significant-content/) to call special attention to content.
+Writers can use the [GFM alerts syntax](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax#alerts) to call special attention to content.
 There are three types of alerts: notes, warnings, and callouts.

 > [!NOTE]
 > MDN Web Docs supported alerts with its own syntax prior to support for GFM alerts, and referred to them as "noteblocks".